AZWN/query-compilation-evaluation/README.txt

 ### 1. Building all sources

 Using `./build-sources.sh`, all sources can be built.
 Not that this is not required for evaluating the following steps.
+When this script complains about missing plugin dependencies, please use `./install-deps.sh` to install those, but report it as a deficiency in the artifact.

 ### 2. Executing the Unit Tests